 PLEASE can Helen die soon?

 Helen doesn’t die at this moment, but instead has a catty convo with her sister, Elsa.
-Elsa says that Helen needs to be at work tomorrow at 10.
+Why?
+Because Elsa needs Helen to be at the store tomorrow at 10.

 Helen replies that she cannot: she has to be in the parade tomorrow as the outgoing Croaker Queen.
 With as much gravity as Sarah Michelle Gellar is capable of delivering, she says: “It’s tradition, there’s nothing I can do.”
 As if instead of blowing off work, she needs to help stone someone to death.